 There are two schools of thought when it comes to drinking greens.
 One advocates green juices, saying that you can consume much more of the nutrients in the form of juice than you can by eating the veggies.
-This is true, but as green smoothie advocates explain, juices of any kind without the fiber that is naturally present in the fruits and veggies can spike blood sugar.
+This is true, but as green smoothie advocates explain, juices of any kind do not have the fiber that is naturally present in fruits and veggies and can spike blood sugar.
 Green smoothies solve this problem by combining the two.

-Personally, I’ve always been more of a green smoothie fan, since they seem less wasteful and fruits and veggies naturally contain fiber for a reason.
+Personally, I’ve always been more of a green smoothie fan than a green juice fan, since they seem less wasteful and fruits and veggies naturally contain fiber for a reason.
 At the end of the day, green juice and green smoothies are both an upgrade from the processed snacks and drinks like soda that many people consume, so veggie on!
 (And eat some salads too!)

 Fruit & Veggie Ratios